-Output displays can be arranged in several ways and resolutions.
+Output physical displays and Stream scan be arranged in several ways and resolutions.
 As 8MP, 4MP or HD displays with Display Port or DVI connections

 Display arrangement is the first selection that has to be made.
 The system will switch the arrangement, reboot and does a reset to factory default for this arrangement.